Should kids know their multiplication facts?

 This is an impressive list of various ways to multiply by seven.
 Tricks to Multiply by Seven

-In addition to tips on the 4s and 6s, this one shows a way to multiply 9s without using your fingers.
+This one shows a way to multiply 9s without using your fingers.
 Which means you don’t have to waste time putting down and picking back up your pencil!
-Easy Math Tricks: Multiplying by 4, 6, 9 and Beyond
+Tricks to Multiply by 9

 Using Fingers